Baked Ham with Brown Sugar Glaze

 I’m not sure who first started spreading these nasty rumors… I have a feeling part of the responsibility goes to marketers at certain national pre-baked ham shops, but who’s to say.

-Baked Ham with Brown Sugar Glaze Tips
+Baked Ham with Brandy and Brown Sugar Glaze Tips

 One of my favorite brown sugar ham glaze recipes combines brown sugar with whole grain mustard, brandy, cumin, and coriander.
 The sweet boozy note of the brandy enhances the brown sugar and complements the spicy twang of the mustard.